glebovitz/Course_Expensify/docs/webpack.md

 In this document, we will discuss two configuration types, exporting a single object and function.
 A single object is useful for getting started with webpack, but eventually the file must disambiguate between development and production builds.
 Exporting a function is the way to do this.

+### Webpack Configuration as a Single Object

-The following example shows single webapck configuration object.
+The following example shows single webpack configuration object.
 Configuratons are static in they can't specify different build environments based on arguments provided to the webpack command.

 ```javascript
 module.exports = {